Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

-Problem Statement 2: Students with a disadvantaged socio-economic background do not take as many college readiness exams as their non-disadvantaged peers.
-At the same time, the level of academic success on college readiness exams continues to show gap levels between these two groups of students.
 Root Cause: Lack of availability and funding for preparatory testing skills to our socioeconomically disadvantaged students is a major contributor towards the lack of success on college readiness exams.
-Our disadvantaged students enter high school below grade level in multiple areas and they lack the resources to engage in test prep practices that would help promote more success on college entrance exams
+Our disadvantaged students enter high school below grade level in multiple areas and they lack the resources to engage in test prep practices that would help promote more success on college entrance exams.

 Staff Recruitment and Retention